ETHICAL Elephant CAMPS in Asia

 Bathing - Elephants naturally bath wildly, splashing and roughly

-Education - Does the camp teach you about the care and oves of elephants?
+Education - Does the camp teach you about the care and lives of elephants?

 Grade: A = Excellent, B = Satisfactory, C = Needs to improve, D/F = Unsatisfactory treatment

-Best practices: Limit visitor numbers to minimize stress to the animals, eliminate abusive training or control methods like bullhooks, do bnot allow rides and performances of any kind.
-Visitors not to come into contact with the elephants unless the animals initiate it.
-Provide a natural setting to roam, and regular health and medical care.
+Elephant Camp Best practices should include: Limited visitor numbers to minimize stress to the animals.
+Eliminate abusive training or control methods, including bullhooks.
+Do not allow rides and performances.
+Provide for positive contact with the elephants, ideally when they initiate it.
+Provide natural settings to roam.
+Provide regular health and medical care.

 Map of elephant camps and sanctuaries in Asia